 We don’t have an intimidating or fearful culture.
 This morning, I was explaining to a parent that the fundamental principles on which our school is based are most clearly expressed by two of our School Rules: “Choose Happiness,” and “Practice Kindness.”

 Practice kindness.
 Learn to practice kindness with one another and to recognize that in doing so you help create a loving and safe atmosphere.

 Choose happiness.
 Learn that you have the power to choose how you will respond to life’s challenges.
 Learn to focus on the positive rather than the negative.
 Learn to control your moods and raise your energy to meet difficulties that arise.

-It’s amazing to watch.
-A child will come in, and maybe they aren’t feeling well.
-Maybe they’re feeling a little bit moody or snarky.
-And everybody is sympathetic.
-“I’m so sorry you’re not feeling well,” the teacher says.
-“Go over there to the safe spot and take a moment, and take your teddy.”
+It’s amazing to watch the rules in action.
+A child will come to school, and maybe they aren’t feeling well.
+Maybe they’re feeling a little moody or snarky, and everybody is sympathetic.
+The teacher says, “I’m so sorry you’re not feeling well.
+Go over to the safe spot and take a moment, and take your teddy.”
 So there’s sympathy, but there’s also an expectation that at some point, and it should be pretty soon, you need to choose to be happy.